snowriverxiao/cosmostest/docs/source/Installation.rst

 ..
-Cosmostest documentation master file, created by sphinx-quickstart on Thu Sep 16 19:43:51 2021.
+StaGATE documentation master file, created by sphinx-quickstart on Thu Sep 16 19:43:51 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Installation (pytorch framework)
+Installation (tensorflow1 framework)
 ============

 Software dependencies